E-commerce

 Accounting entries

-Sale date vs. shipping date: rules to validate with finance.
+Sales date vs shipping date: rules to validate with Finance.

-Each new connector is a mini-project: documentation, load testing, rollback plan.
+Each new connector is a mini-project: documentation, load tests, rollback plan.

 Customs and documents

-For international orders, the order must include the correct HS codes and amounts: errors = blocked parcels.
+For international shipments, the order must include the correct HS codes and amounts: errors = blocked parcels.

 Integration tests